-0506 Drinking Water Protected Drinking Water Quality & Licensed Waterworks discussed FPPR \$59 Protecting water quality An authorized person who carries out a primary forest activity must ensure that the primary forest activity does not cause material that is harmful to human health to be deposited in, or transported to, water that is diverted for human consumption by a licensed waterworks. \$60 Licensed waterworks (1) An authorized person who carries out a primary forest activity must ensure that the primary forest activity does not damage a licensed waterworks.
-(2) An authorized person must not harvest limber or construct a road in a community watershed if the limber harvesting or road construction will not increase sediment delivery to the intake. \$62.
-Roads in a Community Watershed (1) To prevent interference with the subsurface flow path of a drainage area that contributes to a spring that is a source of water for a licensed waterworks, the minister may (a) identify a spring in a community watershed, (b) specify a distance from the spring within which a person who constructs a road must not locate the road, and (c) permit a person who constructs a road olocate the road closer to the spring than the distance specified under paragraph (b).
-(2) If the minister does not specify a distance under subsection (1) (b), a person who constructs a road must not locate the road closer than a 100 m radius upslope of the spring identified under subsection (1) (a), unless the construction does not interfere with the subsurface flow path of a drainage area that contributes to the spring.
-Water Regulation 5 41.
-Protection of Water Quality A person making a change in and about a stream must ensure that a) no substance, sediment, debris or material that could adversely impact the stream is 1) allowed or permitted to enter or leach or seep into the stream from any activity, construction, worksite, machinery or from components used in the construction of any works, or ii) (placed, used or stored within the stream channel.) b) no standards or objectives published under section 2 (e) of the Environment Managemen ID# Hand Held Version Form Version 06: Legislative - Road, Trail and Structure Requirements 0602 Re-vegetation Re-vegetate Roads within 2 years discussed FPPR S 40 Revegetation An authorized person who constructs or deactivates a road must ensure that soil exposed by the construction or deactivation is revegetated within two years after the construction or deactivation is completed if it is reasonably foreseeable that(a) the erosion of the soil would cause(i) sediment to enter a stream, wetland or lake, or(ii) a material adverse effect in relation to one or more of the subjects listed in section 149 (1) of the Act, and(b) revegetation would materially reduce the likelihood of erosion.
+0506 Drinking Water Protected Drinking Water Quality & Licensed Waterworks discussed FPPR S 59 Protecting water quality An authorized person who carries out a primary forest activity must ensure that the primary forest activity does not cause material that is harmful to human health to be deposited in, or transported to, water that is diverted for human consumption by a licensed waterworks.
+S 60 Licensed waterworks.
+S 60 Licensed waterworks.
+S 61 Distingt and the primary forest activity must ensure that the primary forest activity does not damage a licensed waterworks.
+S 62 Roads and person must not harvest timber or construct and in a community watershed if the timber harvesting or road construction will not increase sediment delivery to the intake.
+S 62.
+Roads in a Community Watershed.
+(1) prevent interference with the subsurface flow path of a drainage area that contributes to a spring that is a source of water for a licensed waterworks, the minister may (a) identify a spring in a community watershed, (b) specify a distance from the spring within which a person who constructs a road must not locate the road, and (c) permit a person who constructs a road to locate the road closer to the spring than the distance specified under paragraph (b).
+(2) If the minister does not specify a distance under subsection (1) (a), a person who constructs a road must not locate the road closer than 1000 m radius usplepe of the spring identified under subsection (1) (a), unless the construction does not interfere with the subsurface flow an o substance, sediment, debris or material that could adversely impact the stream is ID # Hand Held Version Form Version 06: Legislative - Road, Trail and Structure Requirements 0602 Re-vegetation Re-vegetate Roads within 2 years discussed FPPR S 40 Revegetation An authorized person who constructs or deactivates a road must ensure that soil exposed by the construction or deactivation is revegetated within two years after the construction or deactivation is completed if it is reasonably foreseeable that(a) the erosion of the soil would cause(i) sediment to enter a stream, wetland or lake, or(ii) a material adverse effect in relation to one or more of the subjects listed in section 149 (1) of the Act, and(b) revegetation would materially reduce the likelihood of erosion.
 0605 Roads & Structures Road & Structures Constructed & Maintained to be Sound & Safe discussed FPPR S 72 Roads and associated structures A person who constructs or maintains a road must ensure that the road and the bridges, culverts, fords and other structures associated with the road are structurally sound and safe for use by industrial users.
 0606 Maintain Natural Surface Drainage Maintain Natural Surface Drainage Patterns in Road Construction discussed FPPR S 39 FPPR Natural surface drainage patterns 1) If an authorized person constructs a road, a temporary access structure or a permanent access structure on an area, the person must maintain natural surface drainage patterns on the area both during and after construction.
 2) Despite subsection (1), if it is not practicable for an authorized person to maintain natural surface drainage patterns during the construction of a road, a temporary access structure or permanent access structure, the person must ensure the altered surface drainage pattern is compatible with the original natural surface drainage pattern by the earlier of (a) the end of the construction, and (b) the next freshet.